Donaldson hitless in Toronto return as Jays top Braves 3-1

 TRAINER’S ROOM

-Braves: OF Austin Riley (right knee) started at DH and went 2 for 5 and scored a run Monday in his first rehab game with Triple-A Gwinnett. … RHP Darren O’Day (right forearm) allowed one hit and struck out one in a scoreless inning with Class A Florida.
+Braves: OF Austin Riley (right knee) started at DH and went 2 for 5 on Monday in his first rehab game with Triple-A Gwinnett. … RHP Darren O’Day (right forearm) allowed one hit and struck out one in a scoreless inning with Class A Florida.
 His next outing is expected to be at Triple-A.

 Blue Jays: 2B Devon Travis (left knee surgery) has been ruled out for the remainder of the season.
 Travis was injured during spring training and did not play for Toronto in 2019.